Call & Response

 Sunroom Project Space | September 15–October 25, 2015

-Maybe Like This, 2015, photographic print.
+Julian Chams, Maybe Like This, 2015, installation views, printed fabric and vinyl.
 Courtesy of the artist.
+Photos: Stefan Hagen

 Working in the space between the personal and the systematic, Julian Chams creates assemblages of imagery that include both natural and manmade elements.
 The artist captures the sensory data of daily life through a constant photographic habit.
 These commonplace images gain novel meaning as they are recombined into seductive sculptural forms.
 As a Van Lier Visual Artist Fellow, Chams has drawn inspiration from Wave Hill’s environs into his practice, responding to its architecture and landscape.